Police: Student killed in fight on Cornell campus

 One victim was sent to a local hospital for treatment of "serious injuries," while the other was flown to Upstate Medical Center, a regional trauma center, to be treated for several stab wounds.

-Ithaca College President Tom Rochon confirmed both victims were students at the school, located a couple of miles south of Cornell.
+Ithaca College President Tom Rochon confirmed both victims were students at the school, a couple of miles south of Cornell.
 He also confirmed that one of the students died at Cayuga Medical Center, while the student flown to the trauma center was treated for non-life-threatening injuries.

+Ithaca police identified the dead student as Anthony Nazaire, 19, of Brooklyn.
+He was a sophomore studying business administration, Rochon said.

+"He graduated from Brooklyn Theatre Arts High School, and at (Ithaca College) he was a member of the executive board of Brothers4Brothers, a student organization dedicated to empowering men of color on our campus," Rochon's statement said.

+Ithaca police have asked the school not to release the name of the injured student, the statement said.

-The injured student was released following treatment, the Ithaca Police Department said.
-A homicide investigation is now under way, and anyone who witnessed the altercation or captured it on cell phone video is encouraged to contact Ithaca police.
+The injured student was released after treatment, the Ithaca Police Department said.
+A homicide investigation is underway.
+Because there were many motorists and pedestrians in the area at the time, anyone who witnessed the fight at the Ivy League school or captured it on cell phone video is encouraged to contact Ithaca police.

-Police and Rochon said they were withholding the students' identities until their families are notified.

 "I hope you will hold these students -- along with their families, friends, classmates, and professors -- in your thoughts and prayers at this difficult and tragic time," Rochon's statement said.